JacksonRudd/JacksonRudd.github.io/_posts/2022-09-17-discrete-data-qual.md

 This theory is simple and intuitive.
 It suggests a business process where real world constraints are systematically gathered in an organization and turned into a *maximal alert*.

+In a future post, we can instead look at continuous systems where the theory remains simple, but becomes more about degrees of freedom and geometry.

-Thanks for reading, and please reach out with any suggestions or ideas.
+Thanks for reading, and please reach out with comments or suggestions.